-- Training curricula were right sized and reviewed/signed for on a quarterly basis to keep up with SOP revisions.
+- Training curricula were right-sized and reviewed/signed for on a quarterly basis to keep up with SOP revisions.

 - Two internal promotions for Qualified Trainers:

-- One became a full time trainer in the Training Department
+- One became a full-time trainer in the Training Department

-- One become a first line supervisor
+- One became a first-line supervisor

-- FDA stopped asking to see training history records, when everyone could answer their question – “how do you qualify someone”?
+- FDA stopped asking to see training history records when everyone could answer their question – “how do you qualify someone”?
 It didn’t matter who they asked, everyone responded consistently.